DeanGilewicz/myPlanit/Readme.md

 ## myPlanit

-A trip planning app that allows users to efficiently plan their travel activities
+A trip planning app that allows users to efficiently plan their day

 How to use it

 * Clone my repo
 * Run npm install
 * Run bower install